-- The time and date of the fix recorded to a precision of one second.
+- The time and date of the fix recorded to a precision of one second

 - Latitude and longitude to a precision of one millionth of a degree.
 Depending on position on Earth this is a precision in the order of 0.1 m.

-- Altitude (height above mean sea level) to a precision of 0.1 m.
+- Altitude (height above mean sea level) to a precision of 0.1 m

-- Ground speed to a precision of 1 cm/s
+- Ground speed to a precision of 1 cm/s Satellites used

-- Position fix, but it only stores 3D fix, even if it’s a RTK FIX or FLOAT fix.
+- Position accuracy value, but anything below 70cm will be shown as 70cm.
+Position fix, but it only stores 3D fix, even if it’s a RTK fix or FLOAT fix.

 As you can see from above, is not really usable for RTK position storage, but it can useful as “black box” in case you need it.

 How to log basic data with simpleRTK2B series receiver?